ivanciric/artisan-git-tools/README.md

 # Artisan GitTools

-Laravel 5.* Artisan commands with helpful Git solutions
+Laravel 5.* Artisan commands with helpful Git solutions.

+Note: Still in beta, use at your own risk.

 ## Install